-While it’s important to check with each location before planning your visit to follow their Covid-specific rules, hours of opening, and requirements for reservations or tickets, many of our local sugar bushes are welcoming visitors to their grounds, for meals, or take out.
-A few still have hiking trails and outdoor areas open to visitors so you can make it a winter outing.
+Many of our local sugar bushes are happy to be welcoming visitors to their grounds, to explore and for meals.
+Most have hiking trails and outdoor areas open to visitors so you can make it a winter outing.

 Here are some local maple syrup events and sugar shacks in Ottawa open for maple season:

 A great choice for families in the east end (or anywhere if you want to take a drive), Proulx Farm is just 10 minutes east of Orleans.
 This year, tickets are once again required for their weekend visits (with a limited number sold).
 You’ll still be able to enjoy a pancake breakfast and maple taffy, then spend time walking around the farm to see the animals in the petting zoo, racing down their giant slide or strolling their trails.
 Visit the website for hours and reservation details.

 The maple trees received a reprieve this year and weren’t tapped, so once again the Vanier MuseoPark is taking their annual Sugar Festival virtual with various events taking place online from April 1st to 9th.

 Stanley’s Maple Farm